 Where will I be picked up?

 We recommend all guests to arrive a day early and stay at a hostel in Cusco.
 After registration, we will send you a list with recommended hostels.
-On the first day of the retreat you will be picked up between 9 and 10am at the hostel you are staying.
+On the first day of the retreat you will be picked up at 10am at Plaza de Armas, the main square in Cuzco.

 Can I get a private room?